 Dinner at La Fosse

 Dinner was a casual and relaxing affair, and it started with a seat on a comfy sofa and lots of time to consider the three-course, seasonal menu over a glass of wine.
-For full details on our evening meal, you can read this review I wrote for Olive Magazine but here’s a clue: the food was excellent – especially the award-winning local cheese board!
+For full details on our evening meal, you’d need to pick up a copy of Olive Magazine, but here’s a clue: the food was excellent – especially the award-winning local cheese board!

 After a few glasses of red wine after dinner, we were ready for bed.
 During the night, our sleep was punctuated only once by the sound of an owl calling his mate in the early hours of the morning.
 This was a source of sheer delight for us (it certainly beats being woken up by the drunks of Cardiff making their way home from the pub)!